dberzano/cern-alice-setup/hltcloud/README.md

 Errors enabling a single node are non-fatal: the program will continue with the other nodes, and report errors accordingly.

+It is convenient to pass `--parallel` to enable hosts in parallel: this is way faster when running on many hosts at the same time.

 **Note:** the command runs in **dry-run** mode by default, meaning that it only simulates what would do.
 Prepend `--for-real` to effectively execute it.